zenome/ReactNativeiMessageApp/README.md

 ### Run iOS App
 #### Modify appkey and moduleName
+* appKey be used as "AccesKey" in '.bundlebus.config'.
-* appKey can be confirmed by below command
+* "AccessKey" can be confirmed by below command.
 ~~~
 > cat .bundlebus.config
 ~~~